-If you take too much nevirapine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much nevirapine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 What should I do if I forget a dose?

-If you miss a dose of nevirapine, take the missed dose as soon as you remember it.
+If you miss aof nevirapine, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 If you stop taking nevirapine for more than 7 days, ask your health care provider how much to take before you start taking it again.
 You may need to begin nevirapine treatment again with a lead-in dose period.

 Nevirapine may cause side effects.
 Some side effects of nevirapine can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 Other possible side effects of nevirapine include:

 - Changes in your (called or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.